 - Salt, ยพ tsp: $0.01

-- Add tomatoes (along with their juices), onion, garlic, cilantro, jalapeño, and salt to the food processor.
+- Add tomatoes (along with their juices), onion, garlic, cilantro, jalapeño, and salt to a food processor.

 Pulse until it reaches your desired texture for salsa.